Skip to main content

 Enterprise Social Media Analytics and Reporting

-Apaya Enterprise reports post-level, campaign-level, and channel-level performance across LinkedIn, Instagram, Facebook, and X for every brand in the workspace.
+Apaya Enterprise reports post-level, campaign-level, and channel-level performance across LinkedIn, Instagram, Facebook, X, and TikTok for every brand in the workspace.
+Teams can view reporting in the dashboard, export reports as PDF, CSV, and Markdown, or expose reporting data through scoped Enterprise API access for downstream systems.
+Markdown exports make reporting easy to feed into internal AI, LLM, and agent workflows.
 Where campaign links and the Apaya tracker are installed on the brand's website, analytics extend to visitor behavior, source visibility, and conversions.
-Apaya pairs with deeper listening or competitive intelligence tools where the buyer needs them.

 Apaya Enterprise reports on what it produced and what happened after it shipped.
 Post, campaign, channel, and brand performance live in the dashboard.
+Teams can export reports as PDF, CSV, and Markdown, and enterprise customers can expose reporting data through the Enterprise API when they want Apaya data in their own BI tools, internal systems, or AI workflows.
 Where campaign links and the Apaya tracker are installed on the brand’s website, analytics extend to visitor behavior, source visibility, and conversions.
-The reporting feeds the production loop.
-Weak posts get regenerated, frameworks get refined, and the next batch reflects what worked.

 What enterprise teams need from social media analytics